vdedios/push_swap/README.md

 - `swap`: swap the first two elements at the top of the stack.
 - `rotate`: place the first element of the stack in the last position.
 - `rotate reverse`: place the last element of the stack in the first position.
-- `rotate reverse`: place the last element of the stack in the first position.

 ## Usage